 During my last month at the company, I was working with my team to introduce Gurgaon to emergency ambulance services through a click-of-a-button on our app.
 I am proud to say that this was all over the news a couple of weeks ago.

-How my Ladakh trip turned out to be similar to working in a startup
+How my trip to Ladakh turned out to be similar to working in a startup

 In an Economic Times article I read, a study revealed the recent stagnancy in growth and the undeniably increasing pressure in the Indian startup industry.
 This further confirmed the same pressure I felt early on this year but it was far from the reason why I decided to move on from the startup world.
 I was ready for my next adventure and after working in the startup industry for 26 months, I took a 12-day trip to Ladakh to let go of everything and ‘explore’ my options – something one of the headhunters thought was ‘too brave of me to do’.
 Here’s what I found similar with the two: